Brussels in winter? Really?

 While visiting Belgium in summer and enjoying the delights of boating and outdoor cafes along the canals of the medieval towns might seem highly appealing, visiting Belgium in winter is another story.
-Average daily temperatures in winter are at 3 degrees celcius, so although not freezing, it makes for a rather chilly time to visit.
-However, a recent trip to Brussels in winter convinced me that it’s well worth the trip, and actually, a great time to visit Belgium.
+Average daily temperatures in the colder months of December, January, and February are at 3 degrees Celcius, so although not freezing, it makes for a rather chilly time to visit.
+However, a recent trip to Brussels in winter convinced me that it’s well worth the trip, and actually, a great time to visit Belgium!

 Table of Contents